White Chocolate Pumpkin Fudge

 - One small jar marshmallow fluff

-- Line an 8x8 inch square pan with parchment paper.
+- Line an 8×8 inch square pan with parchment paper.

 - Spray with nonstick spray.

-- Pour into the prepared pan.
-Let set up for 2 hours or until completely cool.
+- Pour into the fudge into the prepared pan and smooth the top as much as possible with the back of your spoon.
+Let the fudge set up for 2 hours or until it is completely cool.

 - Once cool cut into small squares.